-But what if you learned that this advice has led to even more health problems and has greatly contributed to more disease states than ever before?
+But what if this advice has led to even more health problems than ever before?

 Nutrients are powerful.
-Don’t assume that just because it’s a “natural” vitamin/mineral that it’s safe to take.
-Folate/folic acid is a great example of a vitamin that’s in just about every supplement available today, as well as fortification of food.
-Folate can do a lot of damage especially if you suffer from cancer, depression, or any other cognitive impairment.
-You can read more about folate here.
+Please don’t assume that because it’s a “natural” vitamin/mineral that it’s safe to take.
+Folic acid is a great example of a vitamin that’s in just about every supplement available today.
+Folic acid can do a lot of damage, especially if you suffer from cancer, depression, anxiety, or any other cognitive impairment.
+You can read more about it here.

 We are all biochemically unique.As human beings, we exhibit great diversity in blood and brain chemistry.
 Because of genetics and epigenetics, most people are deficient in several nutrients and overloaded in others.
 Unfortunately, I still see a lot of practitioners prescribing based on faulty testing methods such as MTHFR, which just makes the patient worse over time.
 Before I found my current doctors, the naturopath I was working with put me on a multivitamin, 5-HTP for depression, and a B vitamin complex.
 All of them contained folic acid; the multivitamin contained both folic acid and copper.
 As an undermethylated individual with copper overload, these nutrients made me feel worse.
 I spent another two years suffering from massive depression and oxidative stress because of this approach.